 The top reason for death from ages 1 through 44 is unintentional injury.
-In 2015, there were a total of 2,753 unintentional injury deaths for individuals ages 1 through 14, and 12,514 deaths of those ages 15 through 2492.
+In 2015, there were a total of 2,753 unintentional injury deaths for individuals' ages 1 through 14, and 12,514 deaths of those ages 15 through 2490.
 Additional data from the Pennsylvania Department of Health echoed this sentiment.
-The 2014 Hospitalized Injury Profile found unintentional injury was the most common reason for hospitalization for children ages 14 and under (PA Department of Health, 2014).
+The 2014 Hospitalized Injury Profile found unintentional injury was the most common reason for hospitalization for children ages 14 and under.